High-expressibility Quantum Neural Networks using only classical resources: Results

-Knowing the analytical formula for $P_{\rm H}(F)$, we are able to assess the error introduced by the finite sampling.
+Knowing the analytical formula for $P_{\rm H}(F)$, we are able to assess the numerical error introduced by the finite sampling.
 This is achieved by computing the Kullback-Leibler divergence between the exact probability $P_{\rm H}(F)$ and the numerically estimated \( \hat{P}_{\rm H}(F) \), obtained by sampling $10^5$ pairs of Haar-distributed states.
-We obtain a discrepancy ${D_{\rm KL}(\hat{P}_{\rm H} \parallel P_{\rm H}) \approx 3 \times 10^{-4}}$ in the cases of ${n=6,8,10}$ qubits, indicated by the shaded area in Fig.~\ref{fig:exp} (which accounts for error bars).
+We obtain a discrepancy ${D_{\rm KL}(\hat{P}_{\rm H} \parallel P_{\rm H}) \approx 3 \times 10^{-4}}$ in the cases of $n = 10,16,20$ qubits, indicated by the shaded area in Fig.~\ref{fig:exp} (which accounts for error bars).
 This means that \( D_{\rm KL}(\hat{P}_{\mu} \parallel P_{\text{H}}) \) computed from $10^5$ samples is approximately bounded from below by this region, regardless of the ensemble of states considered.
+This establishes the resolution limit of our numerical analysis, defining an empirical `zero' that characterizes the maximum convergence attainable with the chosen sample size.
 We observe how the values of $D_{\rm KL}$ of the different classes of states approach the lower bound as the number of parameters is increased.
 The results for fQNN and CMPS architectures converge significantly faster than MPS.

 Considering expressibility as a relative metric that allows us to evaluate which architectures better approximate the Haar distribution, we choose a threshold value of $D_{\rm KL}=10^{-3}$ to assess the characteristic number of parameters needed to reach this level of approximation as the state size increases, and thus the number of qubits.
 As shown in Fig.~\ref{fig:exp}, although fQNN is much faster than MPS in reaching the chosen bound, CMPS already surpasses the threshold for $\chi = 1$.
-We observe that in the range $n = 4$ to $n = 10$, a bond dimension $\chi = 1$ is always sufficient for CMPS, unlike the cases of fQNN and MPS where the number of parameters (normalized by the number of qubits) increases within this range of instances.
+We observe that in the range $n = 4$ to $n = 20$, a bond dimension $\chi = 1$ is always sufficient for CMPS, unlike the cases of fQNN and MPS where the number of parameters (normalized by the number of qubits) increases within this range of instances.